Los Angeles’ NBA teams return home hoping to provide a distraction from destructive wildfires

 Lakers star LeBron James wore shoes honoring the Los Angeles Fire Department.

-Over at Intuit Dome, prior to the Clippers’ tipoff against the San Antonio Spurs, the lights were dimmed as the public address announcer read a heartfelt statement about the devastation of the fires and the resiliency of the city as a message of “LA Strong” was displayed on the scoreboard.
+Over at Intuit Dome, prior to the Clippers’ tipoff against the Miami Heat, the lights were dimmed as the public address announcer read a heartfelt statement about the devastation of the fires and the resiliency of the city as a message of “LA Strong” was displayed on the scoreboard.

 Although wildfires continue to threaten the Los Angeles area, members of the Clippers welcomed the opportunity to return to the court upon learning their home schedule would resume on Monday.